giacomolanzi/hello-elementor-child-plus/readme.txt

 **Does this theme support any plugins?**

-Hello Elementor includes support for WooCommerce.
+Hello Elementor includes support for WooCommerce and a lot of other.

 **Can Font Styles be added thru the theme's css file?**